Treatment algorithm

 oral folic acid supplementation + treatment of underlying disorder

-Correction of underlying cause and/or folic acid supplementation can prevent folate deficiency in patients with malabsorption disorder, such as tropical sprue and coeliac disease (non-tropical sprue).
+Correction of underlying cause and/or folic acid supplementation can prevent folate deficiency in patients with malabsorption disorders, such as tropical sprue and coeliac disease.

-Increased folate loss occurs in patients with chronic haemolytic disorder (due to increased cell turnover), and in those undergoing chronic dialysis (due to loss of folate in dialysis fluid).
+Increased folate loss occurs in patients with exfoliative dermatitis, chronic haemolytic anaemias, and in those undergoing chronic peritoneal dialysis (due to loss of folate in dialysis fluid).[14][15]
 Daily folic acid supplementation may be required in these patients to prevent folate deficiency.

 Primary options

-at risk of folate deficiency due to medication
+at risk of folate deficiency due to certain drugs

 Back